sirnewton01/p9-tutorial/windows.md

 There is another way to resize windows.
 You can right-click on the desktop, choose Resize, right-click on the window to resize and draw out the new location of your window.

+Moving windows around doesn't work like with other systems.
+Since there's no window title bar at the top, you can't left-click and drag it around.
+Instead, you can right-click and drag using the border of the window.
+The mouse cursor turns into a box shop in the process.
+Alternatively, there is a Move option when you right-click on the desktop that allows you to right-click and drag anywhere on a window to move it around.